 - Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body.
 This is called systemic chemotherapy.

 - Targeted therapy is a type of cancer treatment that uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Different types of targeted therapy are used to treat CLL.

 - Immunotherapy is a treatment that uses a person’s immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body’s natural defenses against cancer.
-This type of cancer treatment is also called biotherapy or biologic therapy.
+This cancer treatment is a type of biologic therapy.